ibbles/LearningUnreal/Blueprint Visual Script Editor.md

 Upon release we get to chose if we want a get node or a set node.
 By holding CTRL while dragging we create a get node immediately.
 By holding Alt while dragging we create a set node immediately.
+By releasing on top of a node pin we directly connect the variable to that pin.

 # Connecting nodes
 Nodes are connected at their input and output pins with wires.